sophiawisdom/sophiawisdom/README.md

 ### Hi there 👋

+My name is Sophia Wisdom.
+I find computers fascinating.
+I write software as a job as well as a hobby.
+Contained here are my hobby projects, which exist mostly to scratch my itches.
+These were created less for a practical goal than to scratch the itch of creating, or to scratch the itch of making performant software, or to scratch the itch of seeing a thing to be possible and grabbing it.
+I am heavily inspired by Bret Victor's "Inventing on principle" but am still searching for the principle.

+Projects I've worked on:
+* Tweaks
+* Stimulator
+* Sillydb
+* fast_du

 <!--
 **sophiawisdom/sophiawisdom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.